 How it works

-When club members use power when the hydros are running, the energy produced locally will be shared evenly between all the consumers using electricity at that time.
+When club members use power when the local generation is available , the energy produced locally will be shared evenly between all the consumers using electricity at that time.
 The price per unit you pay will be lower than typical electricity supply tariffs, so the bills to consumers will be reduced.

 Your smart meter will collect information about your energy use, which you’ll be able to view online.
 As well as this, you’ll receive customised energy reports, advice and support to help you shift your electricity use to take advantage of the best prices.